 STEP FIVE: Enable SmartMatch

-To fully automate the process of copying over the translations from the parent locale to the child locale, you also need to enable SmartMatch.
+To fully automate the process of copying over the translations from the primary locale to the secondary locale, you also need to enable SmartMatch.

 On the cross-locale leverage source, under SmartMatch, click Disabled to open your SmartMatch settings

-Under Text with variant, select the First Revision Step (Edit), so that parent locale translations are automatically sent to the edit step for child locale adaptation.
+Under Text with variant, select the First Revision Step (Edit), so that translations for the primary locale are automatically sent to the edit step for the secondary locale, where they can be tweaked and adapted to the local markets.
 If you are using Smartling Language Services, this step type should be First Revision Step (Review).

-STEP SIX: Add glossary terms for the child locale (optional)
+STEP SIX: Add glossary terms for the secondary locale (optional)

 Don't forget to add your new locale to your Glossary and add any entries or individual terms that you always want to be adapted in a particular way.